Tiger Roll seeks Grand National hat-trick in 2020

 Tiger Roll made history in 2019, becoming the first horse in 45 years to win back-to-back titles in the Randox Health Grand National.
 The same feat had not been achieved since 1973-74 when the legendary Red Rum took Aintree Racecourse by storm.

 In 2018, he won in dramatic fashion.
 Under Davy Russell, the duo stayed behind the leaders for the majority before charging out to contest Willie Mullins-trained horse, Pleasant Company.
-Heading to the last Tiger Roll jumped it ahead of Pleasant Company to steam away and despite Pleasant Company’s late efforts, Gordon Elliott’s stable star held on to win by a nose!
+Heading to the last the mighty horse jumped it ahead of Pleasant Company to steam away and despite Pleasant Company’s late efforts, Gordon Elliott’s stable star held on to win by a nose!

 Michael O’Leary’s horse was the shortest-priced runner in 100 years last season too and proved he is a force to be reckoned with.
 Magic of Light led the pack coming towards the final fences, with Tiger Roll staying comfortably behind despite a few errors.
 But the little horse showed he had heart and when Russell asked the nine-year-old to perform, he sure listened.
 At the second last, Tiger Roll out jumped Magic of Light before beginning to clear at the elbow and breeze to an easy three-length win.